wp-plugins/wpsync/readme.txt

 WP Sync is a simple plugin that helps you to import Google Spreadsheet rows into WP posts.

-This plugin is useful for example if you want to import lot of rows from a spreadsheet into separate posts and it is intended to be used for those who need a simple way to enter blog posts and don’t like to use the Quick Post feature at WordPress.
+This plugin is useful for example if you want to import lot of rows from a spreadsheet into separate posts and it is intended to be used for those who need a simple way to enter blog posts and don't like to use the Quick Post feature at WordPress.

 Instead, you can just write your post drafts into a spreadsheet and configure the plugin to synchronize your rows with WordPress.